-- 2.3 DEFINITIONS.
+2.3 DEFINITIONS

 The following general definitions apply to all ASCs.
-The detailed definitions and sub-classifications are contained in the Specialised Sections of the Sporting Code. - 2.3.1 AIRCRAFT: A vehicle that can be sustained in the atmosphere by forces exerted on it by the air.
-There are two types of Aircraft: - 2.3.2 AERODYNE: A heavier-than-air aircraft which derives its lift in flight mainly from aerodynamic forces. - 2.3.3 AEROSTAT: An aircraft lighter than air. - 2.4 PERFORMANCE DEFINITIONS.
-The definitions of types of performances, flights, courses, etc, shall be determined by each ASC and will be published in the appropriate Specialised Section of the Sporting Code. - 2.5.
-DEFINITION OF CONTINENTAL REGIONS.
-For the purposes of Continental Regional Championships and Records, the FAI recognises continental regions as follows (in alphabetical order). - 2.5.1 Asia The countries of the Asian Continent and adjacent island countries East of the European Countries defined below in 2.5.3, as far East as Japan and the Philippines.
-Includes Sri Lanka, Brunei, Indonesia and Chinese Taipei, but excludes Russia. - 2.5.1.1 East Asian Region Myanmar, China, and Mongolia, and the Asian countries (2.5.1) to the South and East. - 2.5.1.2 South Asian Region Asian countries with a boundary on or adjacent to the Indian Ocean, Red Sea, and the Gulf, except countries in the East Asian region (2.5.1.1), plus the Asian countries (2.5.1) East of the Mediterranean Sea.
-For this purpose the Indian Ocean is taken as including the Bay of Bengal and the Arabian Sea. - 2.5.1.3 Central Asian Region Asian countries (2.5.1) except those in the East and South Asian Regions (2.5.1.1 & 2).
+The detailed definitions and sub-classifications are contained in the Specialised Sections of the Sporting Code.

+- 2.3.1 AIRCRAFT: A vehicle that can be sustained in the atmosphere by forces exerted on it by the air.
+There are two types of Aircraft: - 2.3.2 AERODYNE: A heavier-than-air aircraft which derives its lift in flight mainly from aerodynamic forces. - 2.3.3 AEROSTAT: An aircraft lighter than air.

+2.4 PERFORMANCE DEFINITIONS.

+The definitions of types of performances, flights, courses, etc, shall be determined by each ASC and will be published in the appropriate Specialised Section of the Sporting Code.

+2.5 DEFINITION OF CONTINENTAL REGIONS

+For the purposes of Continental Regional Championships and Records, the FAI recognises continental regions as follows (in alphabetical order).

-- 2.5.2 Africa comprising all the countries of the African Continent including the adjacent island countries such as Cape Verde, the Seychelles and Mauritius. - 2.5.3 Europe comprising all the countries in and to the North of the Mediterranean Sea including adjacent island countries; and the countries to the West of the Caspian Sea; including Iceland, Ireland, Israel, all of Russia, Turkey, and the United Kingdom (Great Britain), but not including Iran (mentioned because it has a boundary on the West side of the Caspian Sea). - 2.5.4 Oceania comprising Papua New Guinea, Australia, New Zealand, and the countries of the Pacific Ocean to the East as far as the Marquesas and the Touamotu Archipelago, but not including any country listed under Asia above (eg Indonesia, Japan, Philippines). - 2.5.5 North America comprising the countries from Panama to Canada and the Caribbean Islands including Bermuda. - 2.5.6 South America comprising all the countries from Colombia to Chile and Argentina. - 2.5.7 Temporary Modifications for Specific Championships.
-With the consent of the Bureau of CASI, and at the request of the ASC concerned, continental regions can be modified for Championship purposes. - 2.5.8 OTHER REGIONAL GROUPINGS.
-Where championships are regularly approved by FAI in regional groupings which are not the same as the Continental Regions listed herein, the definition of the regional grouping will be placed in this sub-paragraph.
-The only approved regional groupings are Pan-American and Asian-Oceanic. - 2.6 CERTIFICATES OF PROFICIENCY.
+- 2.5.1 ASIA: The countries of the Asian Continent and adjacent island countries East of the European Countries defined below in 2.5.3, as far East as Japan and the Philippines.
+Includes Sri Lanka, Brunei, Indonesia and Chinese Taipei, but excludes Russia. - 2.5.2 AFRICA: comprising all the countries of the African Continent including the adjacent island countries such as Cape Verde, the Seychelles and Mauritius. - 2.5.3 EUROPE: comprising all the countries in and to the North of the Mediterranean Sea including adjacent island countries; and the countries to the West of the Caspian Sea; including Iceland, Ireland, Israel, all of Russia, Turkey, and the United Kingdom (Great Britain), but not including Iran (mentioned because it has a boundary on the west side of the Caspian Sea). - 2.5.4 OCEANIA: comprising Papua New Guinea, Australia, New Zealand, and the countries of the Pacific Ocean to the East as far as the Marquesas and the Touamotu Archipelago, but not including any country listed under Asia above (eg Indonesia, Japan, Philippines). - 2.5.5 NORTH AMERICA: comprising the countries from Panama to Canada and the Caribbean Islands including Bermuda. - 2.5.6 SOUTH AMERICA: comprising all the countries from Colombia to Chile and Argentina. - 2.5.7 TEMPORARY MODIFICATIONS FOR SPECIFIC CHAMPIONSHIPS: with the consent of the Bureau of CASI, and at the request of the ASC concerned, continental regions can be modified for Championship purposes. - 2.5.8 OTHER REGIONAL GROUPINGS: where championships are regularly approved by FAI in regional groupings which are not the same as the Continental Regions listed herein, the definition of the regional grouping will be placed in this sub-paragraph.
+The only approved regional groupings are Pan-American and Asian-Oceanic.

+2.6 CERTIFICATES OF PROFICIENCY

 Certificates of proficiency are documents recognising the level of performance or qualifications of an individual.
 They may be issued in any of the FAI Disciplines.
 The requirements and rights accorded to the holders of proficiency certificates are determined by the ASCs and are detailed in the Specialised Sections of the Sporting Code.